Strongman Farmer’s Walk: Techniques for Maximizing Grip and Speed

 • Maintain lat tension

-When one side swings, grip fatigue doubles and speed disappears.
+When one side swings, your grip fatigue doubles and your speed disappears.

-Accessory Work to Build Farmer’s Strength & Grip
+Accessory Work to Build Farmer’s Strength and Grip

 Farmer’s success depends on: